 Journal Articles on Wildfire Costs

-Headwaters Economics has published two journal articles related to our wildfire costs research.
+Headwaters Economics has published three journal articles related to our wildfire costs research.

 - The second manuscript, “Potential for future development on fire-prone lands” (1.5M PDF), analyzes the potential for wildland-urban interface development for the 11 continental western states and is published in the Journal of Forestry.